ruchernchong/crypto-helper-bot/README.md

 You can add the bot in Telegram [@CoinEventBot](https://t.me/CoinEventBot) (This username is subjected to change)

 ```
-/events - Display 3 of the latest events'
+/events - Display 3 of the latest events
-/event <symbol> - Display event(s) for the particular coin'
+/event <symbol> - Display event(s) for the particular coin
-/price <coin> - Display the price for the particular coin'
+/price <coin> - Display the price for the particular coin
-/mcap - Display the total market capitalisation and Bitcoin dominance'
+/mcap - Display the total market capitalisation and Bitcoin dominance
-/about - More information about this bot'
+/about - More information about this bot
 ```

 ## License